Emilie-Claire Barlow

-Born in Toronto to parents who were professional musicians, Barlow grew up in recording studios and by age seven had begun a career singing television and radio commercials.
-Barlow's grandfathers were ventriloquist Cy Leonard and actor Bob Homme (who played The Friendly Giant).
+Born in Toronto to parents who were professional musicians, Barlow grew up in recording studios and by age 7 had begun a career singing television and radio commercials.
+Barlow's grandfather was ventriloquist Cy Leonard and her stepgrandfather was actor Bob Homme (who played The Friendly Giant).
 Her father is award-winning jazz drummer Brian Barlow (aka Brian Leonard).
-Her mother, Judy Tate, is a composer, arranger and singer.
-Her uncle was Richard Homme, a Canadian jazz bassist who died 6 May 2011.
+Her mother, Judy Tate, is a composer, arranger, and singer.
+Her uncle was Richard Homme, a Canadian jazz bassist who died on May 6, 2011.

 She was encouraged by her parents to sing and study several instruments including piano, cello, clarinet, and violin.
 Barlow studied voice at the Etobicoke School of Arts and music theory and arranging at Humber College.